Elisabeth Chabanol

 Research in progress

-Élisabeth Chabanol directs a program on the history, art history, and archaeology of the Kaesong site in the DPRK, capital of the Koryo Kingdom (918-1392) and early Choson, as part of a scientific cooperation initiative launched in 2003 with the National Authority for the Protection of Cultural Heritage (NAPCH) in North Korea.
-North Korea.
+Élisabeth Chabanol directs a programme on the history, art history and archaeology of the Kaesong site in the DPRK, capital of the Koryô Kingdom (918-1392) and early Chosôn, as part of a scientific cooperation initiative launched in 2003 with the National Authority for the Protection of Cultural Heritage (NAPCH) North Korea.

 This program focuses on two areas of research.
 The first concerns the process of heritage preservation at the Kaesong site, which was added to the UNESCO World Heritage List in 2013.
-Using archives scattered throughout Japan, the Korean Peninsula, and the United States, as well as surveys conducted on the site, É. Chabanol studies the history of archaeological excavations and museum institutions in Kaesong and analyzes the process of “heritage designation” for the site.
+Using archives scattered throughout Japan, the Korean Peninsula, and the United States, as well as surveys conducted on the site, É. Chabanol studies the history of archaeological excavations and museum institutions in Kaesong and analyses the process of ‘heritage designation’ for the site.

-É. Chabanol also directs a program of study on Franco-Korean cultural relations since 1886.
-His personal research focuses on the study of Korean ceramics preserved in French collections.
+É. Chabanol also directs a programme of studies on Franco-Korean cultural relations since 1886.
+Her personal research focuses on the study of Korean ceramics preserved in French collections.

 Études et formation

-- 1984, alumna, École du Louvre, specializing in “Far Eastern Arts”
+- 1984, former student, École du Louvre, specialising in “Far Eastern Arts”

 - 1985, Certificate in Museology, École du Louvre